mcc-us/bookkeeping/_pages/3-closing-books.md

     3. Transfer **Income Summary (Net Gain or Loss)** account to the **Owner’s Capital** account.
     4. Transfer **Drawing (Debit Side)** account to **Owner’s Capital (Credit Side)** account.

-### 6-2 Prepare The Postclosing Trial Balance.

-Preparing the postclosing trial balance is the eighth step in the accounting cycle.
-A postclosing trial balance is prepared to test the equality of total debit and credit balances in the general ledger after the adjusting and closing entries have been recorded.
-This report lists only permanent accounts open at the end of the period—asset, liability, and the owner’s capital accounts.
-The temporary accounts—revenue, expenses, drawing, and Income Summary—apply only to one accounting period and do not appear on the postclosing trial balance.